edwinwebb/reactman/README.md

 "reactman" : "reactman --config path-to-config.js"
 `

-Make a config file from the example below or from .
+Make a config file from the example below or from the examples.
 You will also need some templates.
 You can grab the example templates from ./test/templates.

 Then finally type at your prompt to create a new component from your templates